Roberto Brunamonti

-Roberto Brunamonti (born 14 April 1959 in Spoleto) is an Italian professional basketball executive, and former player and coach.
+Roberto Brunamonti (born 14 April 1959) is an Italian professional basketball executive, and former player and coach.
 At a height of 191 cm tall, he played at the point guard position.
 During his pro club playing career, Brunamonti was a member of the FIBA European Selection Team in 1991.
 His number 4 playing jersey was retired, by the Italian League club Virtus Bologna, in 1997.
 Brunamonti was among the 105 player nominees for the 50 Greatest EuroLeague Contributors (2008) list.

 Professional career

 Brunamonti started his career with AMG Sebastiani Basket Rieti, in 1975, and after seven years, joined Virtus Bologna in 1982.
 He played with Virtus Bologna, until he ended his career in 1996, after playing 21 years in the Italian basketball league.

 During his professional club playing career, Brunamonti won four Italian League championships, in the years 1984, 1993, 1994, and 1995.
 He also won three Italian Cup titles, in the years 1984, 1989, and 1990), and one Italian Supercup title, in 1995.